nexageapps/AI/README.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/new-tutorial`
 3. Add your notebook to the appropriate level folder (Basic, Intermediate, Advanced, or Expert)
-4. Follow the naming convention: `BX - Topic.ipynb` (for Basic level)
+4. Follow the naming convention: `BXX - Topic.ipynb` (for Basic level, use zero-padded numbers like B01, B02)
 5. Include:
    - Author information and LinkedIn profile
    - Clear comments and explanations